 General Information About NewYork-Presbyterian Hospital

-NewYork-Presbyterian Hospital is the nation's largest not-for-profit, non-sectarian hospital with 2,393 beds.
+NewYork-Presbyterian Hospital is one of the nation’s largest, most comprehensive hospitals in the nation, with more than 2,600 beds.
 With renowned specialists incorporating every field of medicine, the Hospital provides efficient and cost-effective health care at six major centers.
-Weill Cornell Medical Center, located on Manhattan's Upper East Side, and Columbia University Medical Center, located in the Washington Heights section of Manhattan, are two of the leading academic medical centers in the world, providing state-of-the-art inpatient, ambulatory and preventive care in all areas of medicine.
-Morgan Stanley Children's Hospital of NewYork-Presbyterian, also located in Washington Heights, is one of the nation's premier children's hospitals, providing care in all pediatric subspecialties.
-The Allen Hospital, which is located in the Inwood section of Manhattan, is a full-service community teaching hospital serving the neighborhoods of both Manhattan and the Bronx.
+Weill Cornell Medical Center, located on Manhattan’s Upper East Side, and Columbia University Medical Center, located in the Washington Heights section of Manhattan, are two of the leading academic medical centers in the world, providing state-of-the-art inpatient, ambulatory and preventive care in all areas of medicine.
+Morgan Stanley Children’s Hospital of NewYork-Presbyterian, also located in Washington Heights, is one of the nation’s premier children’s hospitals, providing care in all pediatric subspecialties.
+The Allen Hospital, which is located in the Inwood section of Manhattan, is a full-service community teaching hospital serving the neighborhoods of both northern Manhattan and the Bronx.
 Lower Manhattan Hospital offers a comprehensive range of patient services and is the only acute care facility serving the people who live, work and visit south of 14th Street.
 The Westchester Division, located in White Plains, New York, provides services to children, adolescents, adults and the elderly with psychiatric, behavioral and emotional disorders.
-NewYork-Presbyterian Hospital is New York's largest hospital with more than 104,600 discharges, 1,851,689 ambulatory care visits and 275,592 emergency visits annually.
+NewYork-Presbyterian Hospital is one of New York’s largest hospitals with more than 126,820 discharges, 1,997,596 ambulatory care visits and 311,731 emergency visits annually.
 The Joan and Sanford I. Weill Medical College of Cornell University and Columbia University College of Physicians and Surgeons are the principal academic affiliates of NewYork-Presbyterian Hospital.
 With these two Ivy League medical school affiliates, the Hospital is committed to pursuing clinical excellence, engaging in groundbreaking biomedical research, offering outstanding medical education, and providing prevention and wellness services to the community.

 NewYork-Presbyterian Hospital has several specialty areas of excellence which provide clinical care and research benefiting not only the residents of the New York City metropolitan region, but patients from other parts of the country and around the world.
 Among them are: AIDS care, behavioral health, burn center, cancer care, cardiac care, children’s health, digestive diseases, geriatric care, neurological care, transplant medicine and women’s health.
 The Hospital’s faculty combine active clinical practice with pioneering research, which means that future health professionals receive the finest education available, and patients are offered up-to-date medical expertise.